 At St Thomas More Catholic Primary School we take our reading and writing objectives form the National Curriculum.
 We use these objectives to plan engaging, experiential, fun lessons.
 Each block of writing taught starts with an experience e.g. a visitor, letter, task, and trip.
-From this children will be taught the skills needed to write a particular text type.
+From this children will be taught the skills needed to write a particular text type, following a similar Do it, Twist it and Deepen it style of questions that we use in maths.
 This could be a story, non-chronological report or persuasive letter.
 The children will then write a part each day to end up with an extended piece of writing.
 Every two weeks the children will then have the opportunity to show us what they have learnt through a ‘Big Write’.
 This is an independent piece of writing which will be used to build up evidence for assessments.
 We still also use ‘Big Writing Adventures’ to enthuse and engage children with their learning in English.
 This scheme puts purpose and audience at the heart of learning.
 Using interactive online content, imaginative ideas and ‘missions’ for the children to complete, this ensures skills for writing are covered in a fun and meaningful way while ensuring progress from lesson to lesson, week to week, mission to mission and year group to year group.

 Big Writing Adventures are built around Ros Wilson’s popular approach to teaching and assessing writing that has been proven to be highly effective.